Lake Lock RoadStanleyWakefield, WF3 4HSTel: 01924 822328

 Urgent Treatment Centre

 Pontefract Urgent Treatment Centre (UTC) is open 24 hours a day, 365 days a year, it is led by a team of GPs with experience in emergency medicine, who work alongside advanced nurse practitioners and emergency nurse practitioners to see and treat a range of minor illnesses and injuries.
-As well as attending without an appointment you can call 111 and book into the UTC by calling 111.
+As well as attending without an appointment you can call 111 and book into the UTC

 Accident & Emergency Department